hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

     X-Container-Read: *:sally
     X-Container-Write: *:sally

-If there are several users, use a comma seperated list as shown in the following
+If there are several users, use a comma separated list as shown in the following
 example:

-    X-Container-Read: *:sally,*joe@hp.com
+    X-Container-Read: *:sally,*:joe@hp.com

-> Note: use the *userame* in the ACL.
+> Note: use the *username* in the ACL.
 In many cases, the username is the same as your email address.
 In this example, `joe@hp.com` is the user's username.

 ### 2.6.5 <a id="temp_url"></a>Temporary URLs